andrelkj/zombieplus/README.md

 We are using Postgres SQL as the main database that is running locally through Docker containers.
 In order to stablish connection to the postgres database we installed the pg library `npm i pg --save-dev`.

+## API

+To manage requests from Zombie+ application we are using Insomnia.

 ## ⚙️ Commands

 ### Running tests